 Devon theme parks reopening after COVID-19

-Theme parks in Devon along with other family attractions and hospitality businesses can start to reopen from 4 July 2020.
-Here are the ones I know about so far:
+Theme parks in Devon along with other family attractions and hospitality businesses began to reopened from 4 July 2020.
+Here’s what’s open so far:

 Before you travel please check the attraction’s to see whether tickets need to be booked in advance, and what activities and facilities will be available.